5 things to know about 2023 tax filing season

 Here are five things to know about the 2023 tax filing season:

-- The filing deadline to submit 2022 tax returns or an extension to file and pay tax owed is Tuesday, April 18, 2023
+- The filing deadline to submit 2022 tax returns or an extension to file and pay tax owed this year is April 18 instead of April 15 due to Emancipation Day in Washington, D.C.
+The holiday falls on April 17.

-- Taxpayers requesting an extension will have until Monday, October 16, 2023, to file
+- Taxpayers requesting an extension will have until Oct.
+16 to file.

-- If you have questions about filing or you want to check the status of your refund, the IRS said the fastest method is to check IRS.gov first because phone volumes are very high
+- If you have questions about filing or you want to check the status of your refund, the fastest way to do so is to check IRS.gov first due to high volumes of phone calls, according to the IRS.

-- The IRS said it has set a special day on Jan.
-27 to encourage people to make sure they understand the important benefits of the Earned Income Tax Credit, a credit that can help low- and moderate-income workers and families.
+- The IRS said it has set Jan.
+27 as a special day to encourage people to make sure they understand the important benefits of the Earned Income Tax Credit, which can help low- and moderate-income workers and families.
 You can check here to see if you qualify.

-The IRS said it anticipated most taxpayers will receive their refund within 21 days of when they file electronically if they choose direct deposit and there are no issues with their tax return.
+The IRS said it anticipates that most taxpayers will receive their refund within 21 days of filing electronically if they choose direct deposit and if there are no issues with their tax return.